mavroul1s/Galaxy-Morphology-CNN/README.md

 ---

 ## 📄 Citation
-If you use this code or methodology in your research, please refer to the full scientific report located in the `doc/` folder:
+If you use this code or methodology in your research, please refer to the full scientific report:

 > **Automated Morphological Classification of Galaxies using Deep Convolutional Architecture**
 > *N. Mavros, K. Fotinaki (2026).*